-Akin Lansdowne sits on the traditional territory of the Haudenosaunee, the Métis, and most recently, the territory of the Mississaugas of the New Credit First Nation.
+Akin Lansdowne sits on the traditional territory of the Wendat, the Haudenosaunee, the Métis, and most recently, the territory of the Mississaugas of the New Credit First Nation.
 We are grateful to have the opportunity to work on this land.

 Located at 87 Wade Ave, Akin Lansdowne has 22 dedicated studio spaces ranging in size from 16 square feet to 120 square feet as well as one completely private studios.
 We are located in the basement and on the first and second floor of the building.